FSOCO: The Formula Student Objects in Context Dataset: Introduction

 \subsection{FSD Autonomous Systems}

 The task solved by the cars in the dynamic disciplines can thus be boiled down to perception of the cones, localization, planning, and finally control.
-Note that no prediction of the environment's state changes is necessary, although potentially beneficial since the dynamic disciplines have a static environment with non-agent objects.
-This lack of necessity for environmental prediction is perhaps the biggest conceptual difference to urban autonomous vehicle systems.
+This scheme closely resembles the Sense-Plan-Act robotic paradigm and is usually implemented as a Hierarchical Planner~\cite{Arkin1998}.
+Note that no prediction of the environment's state changes is necessary since the objects in the environment of the dynamic disciplines are static, except when hit by the car.
+Additionally, even in cases in which a car hits cones, prediction is often not possible since the cone will be in the sensor blind spot, either stuck under or on the car's bodywork.
+On a system-level this lack of necessity for environmental prediction is the biggest conceptual difference to urban autonomous vehicle systems, while on a component-level the small number of distinct object classes and scene backgrounds simplifies the perception task.

 We will now focus on implementations of the perception system.
 The most common environmental sensors employed in \ac{FSD} race cars are RGB cameras in both monocular and stereo configurations \cite{zeilinger2017design, Valls2018, Gosala2018, Andresen2020, Strobel2020}.
 Based on the dense, high-dimensional output of these sensors, object detection methods are employed to fit the cones to geometries on the image plane that are processed further downstream.
 For this, most teams rely on deep learning single-shot detectors like YOLOv2 \cite{Dhall2019} and YOLOv3 \cite{Andresen2020, Strobel2020}.
 To the best of our knowledge, no team has used pixel-based methods as semantic and instance segmentation to this end yet.
-Thus, we hope to provide a base dateset with FSOCO.
+Thus, we hope to provide a base dataset with FSOCO.
 Less widespread are approaches that use classical object detection methods like ones based on the Hough transform \cite{starkstrom_academy18}.
-Finally, monocular or stereo cameras combined with LiDARs are the the most common setup of environmental sensors used\cite{Valls2018, Gosala2018, Andresen2020}.
+Finally, combining monocular or stereo cameras with LiDARs is the most common setup, e.g., used in \cite{Valls2018, Gosala2018, Andresen2020}.
 By combining the different modalities through sensor fusion, redundancy and greater precision can be achieved as the sensors have strengths and weaknesses that complement each other.